Updated: Aug 27

 To manage hundreds of thousands of tires and decrease the perennial dangers of mosquito breeding and fire hazard inherent with tire storage, landfills compress about 100 tires into a large bale bound with strong wire.
 Each bale at our local Red Rock Landfill, is about 4’ x 5’ x 2.5’ and weighs on the order of 2000 pounds.
 Compressed in this way, the bales can be stacked neatly, pyramid style.
 Tire bales have been used in some civil engineering projects, such as erosion control.
 Still, the rows upon rows of compacted bales stacked three high take up a huge amount of space, and spent tires continue to flow into landfills at an unmanageable rate.
 Wouldn't it be great if those tires could turn into houses?
 One of the long sections in the photo above could make five houses the size of ours.

 Almost a year ago now, I wrote the blog post Future Digs? which detailed how we came to the decision to build a tire bale home in the first place.
-Last August we got the engineering plans and thought we might be on our way!
+Last August we got the engineering plans from Precision Structural Engineering, and thought we might be on our way!
 (PSE now has added a page devoted to tire bale building, by the way, featuring a future home we all know and love!)

 ...but as you may know if you’ve been reading our blog, we did end up living in our popup camper throughout last winter, and that’s where I still sit as I write this (while Chip makes dinner outside on our propane stove).
 Here are our house-building milestones since that August Future Digs? post.